Wealdstone F.C.: Conference and non-league double (1979–1988)

-Decline and ground loss (1988–2004)
+Decline, ground loss and nomadic existence (1988–2004)

-By the end of the 1990–91 season, financial problems caused by boardroom impropriety were seriously exacerbated by the owner selling the club's Lower Mead ground for commercial development, for which the club, after protracted legal wrangling, received only a very small share of the proceeds.
-They then signed up to an expensive ground sharing arrangement at Watford's Vicarage Road, and at the end of the 1991–92 season the club were relegated again, dropping from the Southern League Premier Division into the Southern League South Division.
+By the end of the 1990–91 season, financial problems caused by boardroom impropriety were seriously exacerbated by the owner selling the club's Lower Mead ground for commercial redevelopment, for which the club, after a protracted legal wrangling, received only a very small share of the proceeds.
+The club then signed up to an expensive ground sharing arrangement at Watford's Vicarage Road stadium, and at the end of the 1991–92 season the club were relegated again, dropping from the Southern League Premier Division into the Southern League South Division.

-Seeking to reduce expenditure, in 1993 the club began a two-season ground sharing agreement at The Warren, Yeading's ground.
-In June 1995, with the club in administration and only having two players to its name, Gordon Bartlett was appointed manager.
-Later that year, Wealdstone re-joined the Isthmian League to further reduce their travelling expenses, having to agree to drop a level into Division Three in the process.
-Yet again, they moved grounds, this time entering into a ground share with Edgware Town at their White Lion ground that was to last ten years.
+Seeking to reduce expenditure, in 1993 the club began a two-season ground sharing agreement at The Warren, Yeading FC's ground.
+In June 1995, with the club's financial situation so perilous that it was formally in Administration, and only having two players registered to its name, Gordon Bartlett was appointed manager.
+Later that year, Wealdstone re-joined the Isthmian League to further reduce their travelling expenses, but in doing so had to agree to drop a level into Division Three in the process.
+Once again the club moved its home, this time entering into a ground share arrangement with Edgware Town at their White Lion ground, which continued for ten years.

+Under Bartlett, stability and some success returned.
 After winning the Isthmian League Division Three in 1996–97, they finished second in Division Two in 1997–98 and were promoted again, this time to Division One.
 However, after finishing third in Division One in the 1998–99, the Isthmian League denied the club promotion to the Premier Division because required improvements at the White Lion ground were not completed until six days after a specified deadline.